ibm-cloud-docs/virtual-servers/vsi_dedicated_instances.md

     </TBODY>
     </table>

 4. Click the **Add to Order** button.
-You'll be redireted to the Checkout page.
+You'll be redirected to the Checkout page.
 5. Enter the following information on the *Checkout* page under *Advanced System Configuration*:

 <table>